 Sometimes a prospective client will ask "what's the cost per square foot for building a home addition."
-My standard answer is: We'll find out after we've built it--when we divide the finished square footage by the total tab.
+Our standard answer is: We'll find out after we've built it--when we divide the finished square footage by the total tab.
 I'm not being a smart aleck.
 Honestly.
 How could we know the cost of something we haven't even designed yet?

 This is a fundamental difference between custom home renovation and new home building.
 In renovation we are typically adding less than 1,000 square feet of new space--even when the program calls for a two story addition.
 Whereas, the square footage sweet spot for a new infill home is around 3600 square feet.

 It's Basic Math